SigNote/SigNote-Specification/README.md

 #### SigNote File Sections

-After the file version header, a SigNote is a constructed of sections with signed checkpoints with the following data structure:
+After the file version header, a SigNote is a constructed of sections and signed checkpoints.

+Each section is represented by the following data structure:

 ```
 ------------- 4-bytes / 32 bits -------------